jacobgil/pytorch-zssr/README.md

 This trains a deep neural network to perform super resolution using a single image.

+The network is not trained on additional images, and only uses information from within the target image.
 Pairs of high resolution and low resolution patches are sampled from the image, and the network fits their difference.

 ![Low resolution](https://github.com/jacobgil/pytorch-zssr/blob/master/examples/kennedy.png?raw=true)